 - Opening the database with multiversion support.
 You can configure this either when you open your environment or when you open your database.
-Use the DB_MULTIVERSION flag to configure this support. - Configure your cursor or transaction to use snapshot isolation.
+Use the DB_MULTIVERSION flag to configure this support.
+Use the XmlContainerConfig::setMultiversion() option to configure this support when you open your container.
+To configure multiversion support when you open your environment, use the DB_MULTIVERSION flag on the environment open. - Configure your cursor or transaction to use snapshot isolation.